 If you have questions or comments about this manual or any of the officer tools and resources, please direct them to:

-ENA Component Relations componentrelations@ena.org 847.460.2627
+ENA Component Relations Emergency Nurses Association 930 E. Woodfield Road Schaumburg, IL 60173 e. componentrelations@ena.org p.
+847.460.2627

 1. Responsibilities